 Pitney Bowes Comments on Proxy Advisory Firm Recommendation

-Pitney Bowes (the "Company”) (NYSE:PBI), a global shipping and mailing company that provides technology, logistics, and financial services, today issued the following statement in response to proxy advisory firm Institutional Shareholder Services’ ("ISS”) recommendation in connection with the Company’s 2023 Annual Meeting of Shareholders (the "Annual Meeting”) to be held on May 9, 2023:
+Pitney Bowes (the "Company”) (NYSE:PBI), a global shipping and mailing company that provides technology, logistics, and financial services, today issued the following statement in response to proxy advisory firm Glass, Lewis & Co. ("Glass Lewis”) recommendation in connection with the Company’s 2023 Annual Meeting of Shareholders (the "Annual Meeting”) to be held on May 9, 2023:

-We strongly disagree with ISS’ voting recommendation, which we believe would result in an extreme and destabilizing level of change at Pitney Bowes.
-Nevertheless, we are pleased that ISS recognized in its report the decisive strategic actions taken by the Pitney Bowes Board and management team over the past decade.
-ISS wrote1:
+The Board and management team are encouraged by Glass Lewis’ support of our existing GEC strategy.
+Over the past decade we have built GEC into a leading, integrated ecommerce logistics player capable of leveraging USPS final mile delivery for nationwide coverage.
+The business is well positioned for continued growth and margin expansion as volumes increase, and we firmly believe that any deviation from our existing strategy will drive down revenue and reduce shareholder value.
+Glass Lewis commented1:

-- "…it is clear that PBI has in fact undergone significant transformation over the past decade…the leadership team should be given credit for attempting to refocus.”
+- "As it relates to the GEC business and strategy, all factors considered, we believe management and the board have articulated a clearer, more persuasive vision and a logical approach for this business segment.”

 VOTE THE GOLD PROXY CARD TODAY FOR ALL PITNEY BOWES’ RECOMMENDED DIRECTOR NOMINEES